pceuropa/watermark_image_py/README.md

 # Watermark on image

-Simple python code help put watermark on image with Transparency and posiotion of watermark.
+Simple python code help watermark your images with Transparency and positioning of watermark.
-Code based on python3 and Pillow
+Code based on Python3 and [Pillow](https://pillow.readthedocs.io/en/stable/)

 INSTALATION